ArkEcosystemArchive/docs-legacy/docs/guidebook/guides/pay.md

     // React to the error, note that errors are not always critical, etc.
 })

-// The "start" method will initialise the transaction listener. await gateway.start()
+// The "start" method will initialize the transaction listener. await gateway.start()
 ```